Activity

 - Before beginning this activity, discuss the rules for writing a limerick.
 Your child will need to know that limericks are five-line poems with an (AABBA) rhyme scheme.
 Lines 1, 2, and 5 have seven to ten syllables and lines 3 and 4 have five to seven syllables.

 - Help your child pick a topic for the poem.
-Invite her to get creative!
+Invite them to get creative!

-- Encourage your child to put on her poetry hat, and get to writing!
-She may need to consult a dictionary or thesaurus if she gets stuck.
+- Encourage your child to put on their poetry hat and get to writing!
+They may need to consult a dictionary or thesaurus if they get stuck.
 Try to stick to the limerick structure, but it’s okay to bend the rules a little to help your young poet.